Unum: Unum Group (1999–present)

-Unum and Provident announced their intention to merge in November 1998.
+Unum and Provident of Chattanooga, Tennessee announced their intention to merge in November 1998.
 When the merger was completed in 1999, the new company, named UnumProvident, was the United States' largest disability insurance provider.
 Then-Unum chairman and chief executive James Orr was retained in as chairman and CEO of UnumProvident, which was headquartered in Portland, Maine.

 Company Chief Operating Officer J. Harold Chandler, who had served as Provident's chief executive prior to the merger, succeeded Orr as UnumProvident CEO in November 1999.
 The company sold Provident National Assurance, a holding company for its life insurance and variable annuity business, to Allstate in 2001.
 In 2002, UnumProvident relocated its headquarters from Portland, Maine to Chattanooga, Tennessee.
 The former Provident Companies was headquartered in Chattanooga.

 Unum received negative attention in 2002, when California regulators fined Unum, and alleged that the company inappropriately denied long-term disability insurance claims.
 Unum stated that "only 2% of the policyholders who filed a claim with the company last year [2001] were found not to be disabled, an amount consistent with prior experience."

 UnumProvident acquired Sun Life Financial's United Kingdom-based group insurance business in 2003.
 Thomas Watjen replaced Orr as UnumProvident’s chief executive later that year.
 The company also sold its Japanese and Argentine businesses.

 In 2004, Unum entered into a regulatory settlement agreement (RSA) with insurance regulators in over 40 states.
 The settlement related to Unum's handling of disability claims and required the company "to make significant changes in corporate governance, implement revisions to claim procedures and provide for a full re-examination of both reassessed claims and disability insurance claim decisions after the January 2005 effective date of the RSA."
 The review was completed in 2008, and resulted in a 41.7% reversal, "in whole or part", and an additional $676.2 million of benefits paid nationwide by Unum.
 The state of Maine press release announcing the result, praised regulators for their work, and the company for coming into compliance.
+The company was involved with the UK's controversial Welfare Reform Bill in 2007 and was investigated by the BBC in England at that time.